islomar/terraform-poc/gruntwork-tutorial/README.md

 * Terraform supports other types of module sources, such as Git URLs, Mercurial URLs, and arbitrary HTTP URLs
 * Most Terraform projects consist of (at least) two repos: **infrastructure-modules** and **infrastructure-live**
 * Whenever adding a new module, don’t forget to run `terraform get`
+* When creating modules, there are two best practices to keep in mind:
+  - Avoid inline blocks: you should always try to use a separate resource instead of the inline block.
+  - Use module-relative paths: always use a path variable in file paths, e.g. `user_data = "${file("${path.module}/user-data.sh")}"`